calhonks/hinder/backend/API_REFERENCE.md

 ## Overview

-The `LinkedInProfile` class provides a Python interface for scraping LinkedIn profile data using the BrightData API.
+The `LinkedInProfile` class (located in `app/services/brightdata.py`) provides a Python interface for scraping LinkedIn profile data using the BrightData API.
 It handles the entire scraping lifecycle: initiating scrapes, polling for completion, and extracting structured profile information.

 ## Prerequisites